yangsoosong/justBitcoin/Journal.md

 Distirbute the server separately for the weatherdrobe web and bitcoin, had some lecture going on with the deploying node on the local machine, it won't have any security issues.

+Feb 14th
+OpenSSL or oter alternatves for server?